Chew/ChessTools/README.md

 # Chess.Tools Site

+The ultimate Chess website for statiaticians.
 View all your chess stats across federations and chess websites on one site!

 ## Features

 (All in progress, but planned!)

+- [x] Notate your OTB games with the game viewer
-- [x] View your USCF stats
+- [x] View your Chess.com stats
 - [x] View your Lichess stats
-- [x] View your Chess.com stats
-- [x] View your Chess24 stats
+- [x] View your US Chess stats
 - [x] View your FIDE stats

-More!
+And even more features coming soon!

 ## Development